City of Meridian Arrest Report February 10, 2021

 Shootings

-Meridian Police responded to 2 shots fired calls and when Officers arrived on scene, only 1 showed any evidence found to support the calls.
+Meridian Police responded to 2 shots fired calls and when Officers arrived on scene, only there wasn’t any evidence found to support the calls.

-At 1:13 PM on February 8, 2021, Meridian Police responded to a shooting in the 2100 block of 14th Street.
-One individual was struck by gunfire, the case is currently under investigation.

 Copyright 2021 WTOK.
 All rights reserved.